Year of Young People 2018

 Standard Life Aberdeen supported the Year of Young People 2018 Participation Certificate.

-All young people receiving a Youth Scotland Hi5 Award, Dynamic Youth Award or Youth Achievement Award, in 2018, will automatically receive a certificate.
-Youth workers and others can also apply on behalf of a group of young people who will each receive a certificate.
+All young people who received a Youth Scotland Hi5 Award, Dynamic Youth Award or Youth Achievement Award, in 2018, also received a certificate.

 YoYP 2018 Ambassadors